Sharing the Wonders of Sport Across Frontiers

 In fiscal 2020, “ACP Guidebook: A Manual for Physical Activity Promotion in Children” Thai version, consists of theory and practical information to assist the instructors of active plays in Thailand, was co-produced with JSPO, the Sports Authority of Thailand, the Thai Health Promotion Foundation and Mahidol University.

 Cooperation with The Association for International Sport for All

-as TAFISA-JAPAN, which consists of the JSPO ,SASAKAWA SPORTS FOUNDATION and JAPAN HEALTH PROMOTION & FITNESS FOUNDATION.
+In 2020, TAFISA-JAPAN consists of the JSPO ,SASAKAWA SPORTS FOUNDATION and JAPAN HEALTH PROMOTION & FITNESS FOUNDATION.

 In December 2019, TAFISA-JAPAN held the 26th TAFISA World Congress Tokyo 2019, an international convention about sport for all movement, hosted by TAFISA-JAPAN is awarded "JNTO Best International Convention Awards 2020" established by Japan National Tourism Organization (JNTO).

 TAFISA-JAPAN opened an official Twitter account to transmit information on Sport For All to society.

 SPORT FOR TOMORROW (SFT) is an international contribution through sport initiative jointly implemented by public and private sectors, which promotes sport to more than 10 million people in over 100 nations until 2020, the year when Tokyo will host the Summer Olympic and Paralympic Games.